 The legacy of the three Councils (UMC, SRC and Sports Council) is evident in our logo.
 Three arrows represent the ‘coming together’ of the 3 councils back in 2000, as well as providing an impression of the Scottish Saltire.
 The logo is topped with an impression of the arches of King's College, which completes our historic identity as one of Scotland's Ancient Universities and Associations.

-AUSA today is a growing and vibrant Students' Association, a registered charity with a trustee board comprised of seven paid student officers and eight voluntary members, of which four are current students.
+AUSA today is a growing and vibrant Students' Association, a registered charity with a trustee board comprised of five paid student officers and eight voluntary members, of which four are current students.
 With more members than ever, a new strategic direction, and an upcoming review of our student democracy, we've never been in a better position to lead Aberdeen's student community of influence.